Voluntarily Causing Hurt Penalties in Singapore (Non-Arrestable)

 - Dismiss the case

-Voluntarily causing hurt by dangerous weapons, and voluntarily causing hurt to a public servant
+Voluntarily causing hurt by dangerous weapons, voluntarily causing hurt that causes grievous hurt and voluntarily causing hurt to a public servant

-VCH by dangerous weapons and VCH to a public servant are both arrestable offences.
+VCH by dangerous weapons, VCH that causes grievous hurt and VCH to a public servant are all arrestable offences.
 This means that the police can arrest alleged offenders without a warrant.
 Once arrested, the offender can choose to be released on bail and/or personal bond.

 Voluntarily causing grievous hurt